roshan1999/HeimdallApp/README.md

       of earthquake depending on the stress acting on a virtual 3D plot of the region.

 # Features coming soon:
-- Depending on the place of distress call, establish a peer to peer connection that alerts people around you, who are integrated           to the same app.
 - Further prediction of a range of natural disasters such as storm, hurricanes, cyclones, etc.
 - Added biometric authentication for faster access to maps.
 - and many more......